-When it comes to exploring Puglia, driving is a convenient and practical option for getting around the region, whether you’re hopping between towns or heading to the beautiful beaches.
+Driving in Puglia is a convenient and practical option for getting around our region, whether you’re hopping between towns or heading to the beautiful beaches.
 However, there are a few things to keep in mind to ensure a smooth driving experience.

 In this article